Coltaho/Autosplitters/Timespinner/README.md

 ## Features

+- Automatically start the timer when selecting a difficulty in Newgame or Newgame+
 - Automatically split on boss kill (Select which in Settings)

---TODO--
-- Start and Reset timer options
-- More split options such as room transitions
+- Automatically reset the timer when back at the main menu

 ## Installation